walkoffcyber/WALKOFF/docs/index.rst

 ------------------------
 **Ensure that Python 3.7+, Docker, pip, and git are installed**

-1. Open a terminal on Linux or a command prompt on Windows, and run the command
+1. Open a terminal on Linux or a command prompt on Windows, and run the command in order to clone the Walkoff project to your machine.

     .. code-block:: console